erithobra/databases/sql-intro-lesson/install_postgres.md

    pg_ctl -D /usr/local/var/postgres start
    ```

 1. Create a ``postgres`` superuser.
-(See [here](https://www.postgresql.org/docs/devel/app-createuser.html)).
 It will prompt you to enter a password for the new user twice.
+(See [here](https://www.postgresql.org/docs/devel/app-createuser.html)) for more information.

    ```
    createuser -P -s postgres